 May the wise virgins helps us also to prepare ourselves for the coming of God’s Kingdom!
 May we all inspired by their preparations…

 Abba, Help us always to be wise!
 Gave us wisdom so that we may prepare ourselves for the coming of Your Son.
 May the Holy SPirit keep us always in Your grace.
 Grant this through our Lord Jesus Christ YOur SOn who lives with You in unity of the HOly SPirit, One God forever and ever.
 AMen.

-Thursday of the Twenty Fifth Week in Ordinary Time/ September 24, 2020
+Saturday of the Thirty First Week in Ordinary Time/ November 7, 2020

 Friends, in today’s Gospel Jesus said to His disciples; “no one can serve two masters.
 He will either hate one and love the other or be devoted to one and despise the other.
 No one can serve both God and mammon.

 We remember always that Jesus do not disregard the importance of wealth as means or instruments for salvation.
 Also, Jesus do not think of wealth as evil per se.
 What the Lord JEsus wants to point out or emphasize in today’s Gospel is ‘our hearts priority!’
 Our heart should prioritize ‘love,’ should prioritize God above all else, not wealth or any possessions of this world where moth and decay destroys.
 If we love and prioritize God, then treasures of this world will serve it’s purpose.
 But if we love otherwise, then the Lord will say the same thing to us s he said to the Pharisees who loved money above all else, “…what is of human esteem is an abomination in the sight of God!”